-I am pleased to present the Transport Workers Union Pension Plan, Local 260, AFL-CIO (Plan) Annual Comprehensive Financial Report (ACFR) for the years ended December 31, 2022, and 2021.
-The Plan is a defined benefit contributory plan, which is for employees covered by the collective bargaining agreement hired or transferred from a non-union position before October 1, 2012.
+I am pleased to present the Transport Workers Union Pension Plan, Local 260, AFL-CIO (Plan) Annual Comprehensive Financial Report (ACFR) for the years ended December 31, 2023, and 2022.
+The Plan is a defined benefit non-contributory plan, which is for employees covered by the collective bargaining agreement hired or transferred from a non-union position before October I, 2012.
 New employees hired after that date are placed into a defined contribution plan, which is not part of this report.

-This ACFR has five sections that brings together the major financial and management elements of the pension plan The Introductory Section discusses the overview of the Annual Report, the Plan's performance as well as the MTA/TWU Union Pension Board of Trustees (Trustees) and METRO's (the Plan sponsor) responsibilities for managing the Plan and providing accurate, reliable financial information.
+This ACFR has five sections that bring together the major financial and management elements of the Plan.
+The Introductory Section discusses the overview of the Annual Report, the Plan's performance as well as the Trustees and METRO's (the Plan sponsor) responsibilities for managing the Plan and providing accurate, reliable financial information.

-The preparation of the ACFR reflects the dedication and commitment the Committee and METRO have made in providing quality and transparent financial information.
-This commitment has resulted in the Plan earning, for the eleventh consecutive year, the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association.
+The preparation of the ACFR reflects the dedication and commitment the Trustees and METRO have made to providing quality and transparent financial information.
+This commitment has resulted in the Plan earning, for the twelfth consecutive year, the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association.